 “Vigil?” they were both shocked.

-The Police had flooded Henry’s compound the next morning.
-But Henry wasn’t there.
+The Police flooded Henry’s compound the next morning.
+But he wasn’t there.
 He stood by the window of the second floor of an uncompleted building a stone throw away; he was watching his wife wail over the ashes the policemen could recover.
 Smoke filled the area.
 It smelled like failure.
 When he met his wife at the hotel, she was rushing home and he was rushing, too.
 They could even attempt to blame the other.
 They both swam in the greasy pool of the same sin.
 Henry thought of his dad and late mum.
 He wanted to make them proud.
 He had promised to take his children to village to see grandpa that year.

 Henry Ajadi was silent.
 The world was meant to be quiet too, well, except for the cars that crawled from one end of the road to another.
 The cold wind passed through the fibers of his clothes, his red tie followed the wind to his rear.
 His body balanced at the lintel.
 He extended his legs as he took a step forward.
 He saw them.
 Different colors of cars.
 Maybe his neighbor might be going to work earlier today or a friend was in one of those cars coming to visit.

 It doesn’t matter at the moment anyway, does it?
 This was not how it should have happened; I have messed up big time; I need to end it… He tilted forward and he let go.
 He floated in the ocean of rushing breeze until a bricklayer down the building heard a thud.
-People gathered the scene.
+People gathered at the scene.
 His wife was there too.
 Everyone she loved was gone in a single morning.
 Was she wrong for sleeping with Chief J.J.
 This was how she had been sustaining the house rent since.
 Had Henry known, he probably would not have wasted his money to please Chisom.

 “Hail a taxi,” a man had his fingers at the base of Mr. Henry’s lifeless wrist; he stared with pity at the sobbing Janet, “His life may not be concluded yet.”